 In year2, another Rs 6 lakhs will be invested in the equity and no amount in the liquid fund.
 The entire Rs 12 lakhs will stay invested in the equity fund.

-With Scripbox Smart Transfer Plan, you can park your lumpsum investment in liquid funds and gradually move towards equity funds to beat the volatile market, aim for higher returns and opt for algorithmically-selected best funds for best performance.
+With Scripbox Smart Transfer Plan, you can park your lump sum investment in liquid funds.
+Then gradually move towards equity funds.
+Here you can aim to beat the volatile market, aim for higher returns and opt for algorithmically-selected best funds for best performance.

 Just follow the below simple 3 steps and stay invested